BabaYara/OpenACC-for-Programmers-Concepts-and-Strategies/Chapter 02/Question_03_02.md

 !
 Second Version with a few more directives to speed things up a bit.
 ```
-!
-A sequential version of the problem run on the CPU.
-Takes around 0.0189 seconds to complete.
 program main
     use omp_lib
     implicit none